lneuendorf/oline-run-blocking-grades/README.md

 jupyter notebook
 ```

-Then, in the notebook interface, select the kernel named **ravens**.
+Then, in the notebook interface, select the kernel named **nfl-oline**.

 ### Step 5: Add the "data" folder
 Place the unedited 2025 NFL Big Data Bowl competition data in a folder named "data" at the root level of the project.

 ---

-You’re now ready to run the notebook using the `ravens` environment.
+You’re now ready to run the notebook using the `nfl-oline` environment.